 - If the staffing requirements are uncertain and likely to change as the project progresses

-- Unable to hire locally due to specific skills that are required
+- Unable to hire locally due to skill-specific hiring or specific skills that are required

-These are all situations in which using TaaS is an excellent option.
+These are all situations in which using TaaS, a sort of on-demand talent model, is an excellent option.

 What Team as a Service Includes, and What Does it Bring Companies?

-Some of the services included with TaaS include:
+Some of the services included with TaaS, a form of IT outsourcing, include:

 - Hiring and team selection based on your specific requirements